smericks/xgboost-analysis/README.md

 Repository of XGBoost Analysis Tools used for Classification of Longitudinal-Longitudinal WZ Boson events

 process_GEANT.py :
   - required input files: LL, LT, TL, TT output files from GEANT simulation
   - parses through nominal tree to extract event information into a pandas dataframe (method from: https://gitlab.cern.ch/shuzhou/mva-in-bbll/-/blob/master/python/bbll/preprocess.py)
   - three options for selection cuts: no cuts, lepton cuts only, all cuts except costhetaW

 split.py :
+  - requires input file of data w/ columns in this order: label features weight polarizationID (can be prepared with process_GEANT.py)
+  - splits into Xtrain, Xtest, ytrain, ytest, Wtrain, Wtest, Ptest and saves to .csv files

 xgb_weighted.py :
   - requires input files: Xtrain, Xtest, ytrain, ytest, Wtrain, Wtest, Ptest (can be prepared using split.py)